Jermaine Terry II

 Jermaine Terry II (born May 6, 2003) is an American football tight end.
 He played college football for the California Golden Bears and Oregon State Beavers.

-Early life and high school
+Early life

 Terry II attended John F. Kennedy High School located in Richmond, California.
 Coming out of high school, he was rated as a four star recruit, where he committed to play college football for the California Golden Bears over other offers from schools such as Oregon and Oregon State.

 College football

 California

 During his two year career with the Golden Bears in 2021 and 2022, Terry II played in 19 games with 12 starts, totaling 8 receptions for 52 yards.
 After the conclusion of the 2022 season, he decided to enter his name into the NCAA transfer portal.

 Oregon State

 Terry II transferred to play for the Oregon State Beavers.
 During his first season with Oregon State in 2023, he appeared in 13 games, recording six catches for 52 yards and a touchdown.
 In week six of the 2024 season, Terry II hauled in three passes for 42 yards including a two-point conversion in double-overtime, to helped the Beavers to a win over Colorado State.
 He finished the 2024 season, hauling in 23 receptions for 375 yards and a touchdown, where after the conclusion of the season he declared for the 2025 NFL draft.